mstksg/inCode/copy/entries/machines-1.md

 Again, we bring over all of the curious properties of the type of the state from Stream.
 The type of the input and the type of the output are specified explicitly in the type of the Auto.
 From seeing `Auto a b`, you know that the input type must always be `a` and the output type must always be `b`.

-Just like for streams, it isn't even in the type of the Auto.
-This further cements our claim that not only are the states in our machines inaccessible...you can't even know the type of them (in fact, the type might even change dynamically over the course of the machine's life)!
-So even if you could "pull" it out arbitrary, you wouldn't be able to work with it in a typesafe way.
+But the type of the state is not anywhere.
+It can be anything, and it can even vary dynamically over the course of the auto's progression.
+Again, even if you could forcibly pull it out or modify it, it'd be impossible to do it in a typesafe way because the type of the Auto gives no clue.

 However, with the interface of Auto...we now have design a way to *allow people to access/modify our state* if we wanted them to.
 Before, with